 An orphan with grandmother in MSF Shinkafi hospital

 The entrance to Anka general hospital in Zamfara state, Nigeria, where MSF runs a 135-bed pediatric ward, mainly treating children suffering from malaria or malnutrition.
 July 2019.

-In Ebonyi state, in response to an outbreak of Lassa fever – an acute haemorrhagic illness – which was declared a national emergency, we assisted the state and federal ministries of health and the Nigerian Centre for Disease Control with technical support and staff training at a teaching hospital in Abakaliki.
+In Ebonyi state, Lassa fever – an acute haemorrhagic illness – is endemic.
+In response to an outbreak, we assisted the state and federal ministries of health and the Nigerian Centre for Disease Control by giving technical support, training staff, and treating patients at a teaching hospital in Abakaliki.
+We also raised awareness

 within the community, conducted case tracing, and decontaminated the homes of patients.